 --CAST TO TEXT THEN CAST TO DATE

-In the above output, first 20210922 is converted to text then it is cast to date using the to_date function that accepts two parameters.
+In the above output, 20210922 is first converted to text, then cast to a date using the to_date function, which accepts two parameters.

 Also Read: PostgreSQL TO_TIMESTAMP function

-In Postgresql, to cast or convert from int to character use the below command.
+In PostgreSQL, use the following command to cast or convert from int to character.

 SELECT CAST( 2021 AS varchar ); --CAST TO CHARACTER

-In the above output, the 2021 integer changed by cast function to a character.
+In the above output, the 2021 integer was changed by the cast function to a character.

-In Postgresql, to cast or convert from int to bit use the below command.
+In PostgreSQL, use the following command to cast or convert from int to bit.

 SELECT CAST( 44 AS bit(5) ); --CAST TO BIT

-In the above output, the integer 44 is converted by cast function to 01100 bit, and Casting an integer to bit(n) copies the rightmost n bits.
+In the above output, the integer 44 is converted by the cast function to 01100 bits, and casting an integer to bit(n) copies the rightmost n bits.

 Note that casting to just “bit” means casting to bit(1).

-Read: How to find primary column name in Postgresql
+Read: How to find the primary column name in PostgreSQL

-In PostgreSQL, to cast or convert from int to bytea, there is no special function for that, so we are going to create our own int to bytea function that can convert from int to bytea.
+There is no special function in PostgreSQL for casting or converting from int to byte, so we will create our own int-to-byte function that can convert from int to byte.

 Use the below command: